ravimourya/StreamsAndLambdas/README.md

 # StreamsAndLambdas

-Programs are created using java 8 new features
+Programs are created using java 8 new features.